SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-14-avael-oxytocin.md

 > CAN I GET YOU A BANDAGE?
 >
-> IT SEEMS I'VE LOST THE LIQUID STUFF.
+> IT SEEMS I'VE MISPLACED THE LIQUID STUFF.

 #### AVAEL